-The countdown has already begun for New Orleans’ iconic annual festival, Southern Decadence, and we hope you’ve started packing.
-2018 marks the 47th edition of the hugely popular gay festival, and this year is set to be as big as ever with a host of DJs and LGBTQ-related festivities illuminating the city streets.
-The theme of this year’s festival is ‘house of bourbon - unleash your beast’ - catchy right?
+New Orleans’ iconic annual festival, Southern Decadence, has already kicked off for the year, and we hope you're out dancing on those streets of New Orleans.
+2019 marks the 48th edition of the hugely popular gay festival, and this year is set to be as big as ever with a host of DJs and LGBTQ-related festivities illuminating the city streets.
+The theme of this year’s festival is "Fruit Salad - Come Toss a Good Time," with pinstripes and polka dots.

 All the celebrations will culminate to the key event of the festival, the parade, which will take place on Sunday at 2pm.
 The parade will begin at the intersection of Barracks and Decatur Streets, and will wind its way through the French Quarter.
 The lively parade will conclude at the crossroads of Bourbon and St. Anne Streets, where there will be many bars to continue the party in after.